BestTimesToVisit.com Logo

 Songthaews

-These converted pickup trucks with benches in the back are a popular and cheap form of local transport, especially outside of Bangkok and for inter-city travel.
+These converted pickup trucks with two rows of bench seats are a common and affordable form of local transport, especially outside of major city centers and between towns.
 They operate on fixed routes, picking up and dropping off passengers along the way.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.